AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

 ## GraphQL Persisted Queries - enabling caching in the Dispatcher {#graphql-persisted-queries-enabling-caching-dispatcher}

 Caching of persisted queries is not enabled by default in the Dispatcher.
-Default enablement is not possible as customers using CORS (Cross-Origin Resource Sharing) with multiple origins need to review and update their Dispatcher configuration.
+Default enablement is not possible as customers using CORS (Cross-Origin Resource Sharing) with multiple origins need to review, and possibly update, their Dispatcher configuration.

 >[!NOTE]
 >
 >The Dispatcher does not cache the `Vary` header.
 >
->Caching of other CORS related headers can be enabled in the Dispatcher, but might be insufficient when there are multiple CORS origins.
+>Caching of other CORS-related headers can be enabled in the Dispatcher, but might be insufficient when there are multiple CORS origins.

 ### Enable caching of persisted queries {#enable-caching-persisted-queries}

 To enable the caching of persisted queries, define the Dispatcher variable `CACHE_GRAPHQL_PERSISTED_QUERIES`:

-1. Add the variable to the Dipatcher file `global.vars`:
+1. Add the variable to the Dispatcher file `global.vars`:

    ```xml
    Define CACHE_GRAPHQL_PERSISTED_QUERIES